Meetings are the 2nd Friday of every month from 12:00 to 2:00pm.

 Big Sky Behavioral Health Summit

-On two occasions in the past three years, the Beaverhead County Mental Health Local Advisory Council has hosted a two-day conference focused on Integrative Healthcare.
-We are pleased to announce that there is another one being planned for the fall of 2018.
 On September 6-7, 2017, the Summit featured exceptional presentations by some of Montana’s noted leaders in trauma-informed identification and care of children, substance abuse treatment and recovery models, and innovative interventions in our schools’ classrooms.
 In addition, nationally recognized Jessie Close, author of Resilience: Two Sisters and a Story of Mental Illness, presented the keynote address to about 130 people.
-Her sister, the famous actress Glen Close, surprised the crowd with an unannounced appearance to support and introduce Jessie.
+Her sister, the famous actress Glenn Close, surprised the crowd with an unannounced appearance to support and introduce Jessie.
 It was a grand event.
-Please watch for an announcement of the coming Summit next fall and make your plans to join us.
-Dates will be announced on this page soon.

 The Howard Gaines Award